|

 Cobain’s struggles with heroin and other drugs may have had roots in his childhood, starting at age nine when his parents divorced.
 Not long after, his father remarried.
 The series of events left Cobain with intense feelings of grief and abandonment, which forever changed his personality and his relationship with family members.

-“I don’t know how anyone deals with having your whole family reject you,” his stepmother said later, reflecting about this period.
+“I don’t know how anyone deals with having your whole family reject you,” his stepmother said later, reflecting on this period.

 In 1983, Cobain’s mother kicked him out of the house when he dropped out of school.
 After living with his aunt and uncle for a few months, 16-year-old Cobain floated between friends’ couches before a brief spell living underneath a bridge.